MTD777/eve-ng-azure/README.md

-# EVE-NG deployment in Azure with Terraform & Ansible
+# EVE-NG deployment in Azure with Terraform

 This repository uses [Terraform](https://terraform.io) to create and manage Azure infrastructure.